Which Chamber is Right For You?

 - Thermal burns

 - Cyanide poisoning

-mHBOT (Soft shelled chambers) are cleared for Altitude Sickness
+mHBOT (Soft-shelled chambers) and Altitude Sickness

-In recent years there have been numerous studies confirming the benefits of regular dives (daily) in soft shelled chambers at 1.3 ATA (Atmospheres).
+In recent years there have been numerous studies confirming the benefits of regular dives (daily) in soft-shelled chambers at 1.3 ATA (Atmospheres).
 You can see those studies here.

 Over 500 American NFL professional players alone have used the soft, portable chambers to accelerate the repair of injuries with the added benefit of being able to travel with these chambers to games.